If your feet hurt, let us help you.

-We will continue your assessment, discuss exercises and stretches, issue or review orthoses and talk about shoes.
+We will continue your assessment, discuss exercises and stretches, issue or review orthoses and talk about sport and footwear.

 These appointments are booked by existing patients to continue their treatment.
 This might be to treat your verruca, to scrape the hard skin off your feet before your summer holiday, to sort out that corn or tricky toenail, your regular maintenance appointment or for a diabetic check up.

 These brief appointments are booked by the podiatrist for some types of reviews.